momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Religion/Minor Religions & Cults.md

 The following are seven of the most enigmatic, heretical, or feared faiths in Aerathon, each existing on the fringes of power, knowledge, and reality itself.

 ---
+## **The Order of Iron Ascendants – The Warpath to Purity**

+**Deity:** Heironeous, the Archpaladin
+**Belief:** Strength is virtue, weakness is corruption, and the Labyrinths are an infection that must be purged.
+**Regions:** Halvask, Titan Highlands, militant sects within the Radiant Covenant

+The Order of Iron Ascendants is a radical splinter sect of Heironeous’ faithful, driven not by honor or protection, but by absolute, unquestioning obedience to divine law.
+They see themselves as instruments of divine conquest, believing that only through unwavering strength can true order be achieved—and that the Labyrinths are an affront to the gods, a festering wound in the world that must be eradicated.

+- They view the Labyrinths as unnatural aberrations, structures that do not belong to the world and must be destroyed at any cost.
+- They believe that weakness is treason, showing no mercy to those who lack the strength to enforce their will.

+Unlike the Radiant Covenant, which seeks to maintain law and civilization, the Iron Ascendants see only one solution to the problem of the Labyrinths—total and merciless eradication.

+- They train in siege warfare and destructive divine magic, preparing for the day they will lead a crusade to tear down the Labyrinths stone by stone.
+- They view Delvers as heretics, believing that those who enter the Labyrinths are feeding the corruption and must be judged.
+- They have begun amassing weaponry, holy relics, and divine artifacts, preparing for the day they declare open war against the Delving Guilds and the governments that support them.

+___
 ## **The Hollow Creed – Keepers of the Forbidden Word**

 **Deity:** Vecna, the Whispered One